adaltas/node-shell/doc/content/usage/extended.md

 })
 ```

-The overall application can be started with the command `./myapp --config ./config.yml start` and its parameters in flatten mode will parsed like:
+The overall application can be started with the command `./myapp --config ./config.yml start` and the data in flatten mode will parsed like:

 ```json
 { "command": ["start"],